towersvault/shinpokered/README.md

 - Fixed Ditto showing up in the gender ratio list
 - Fixed amazing man glitch when triggered by a hidden object
 - Fixed holding left to force past the cycling road guards
+- Fixed amazing man glitch in the route 16 gate

 #Bugfixes: